 The main advantage of the intermediate service is that it includes the option of adding pictures to each dish and an extra language.

-Another section/form was later added to the website for downloading a user guide to get leads into our email marketing sales funnel.
+A section to download a user guide to get leads into our email marketing sales funnel.

 You can check the final design LIVE.